-Some of those altered wrote iwonderful tributes n the wake of reading his works explaining what he and his pages had meant to them (see as instances Post 112, Post 54).
-Others, unable to so delimit their enthusiasm, complied books filled with what they believed to be his best words, phrases, and paragraphs.
-This post, which references what I hope is the majority of such collating efforts, is intended to honor their works.
+Some of those altered wrote wonderful tributes in the wake of reading his works attesting to their alteration, detailing what he and his pages had meant to them (see, as instances, Post 112, Post 54).
+Others, unable to so restrain their enthusiasm, published books filled with what they thought to be his best words, phrases, and paragraphs.
+This post, which references what I believe is the majority of such collations, is intended to both reference and pay tribute to these works.

-I suppose some of those who compiled the compendia below did so with some hope that they would, in time, make some money.
-But I don’t think many of them ever did.
-Most gathered their selections because they treasured Ruskin, because they wanted to thank him by sharing with others the passages that had taught them invaluable things.
-Feeling thus, independently, they convinced publishers on both sides of the Atlantic to put the paragraphs they most revered into print.
-Some compilers were so enthusiastic about what he had written, they created their tributes while he lived.
-Others, once they knew that he had gone forever, collected their passages to honor him in absentia, their hope being that, in reading his words, unknown others would be transformed as they had been transformed.
-Their books were, in the perfect sense of that phrase, labors of love.
+I suppose some of those who compiled the compendia mentioned below did so with a hope that, in time, they would make some money.
+I don’t think many of them did.
+Most gathered their selections because of their reverence for Ruskin, because they wanted to thank him by sharing with others the passages that had taught them things invaluable.
+Feeling thus, independently, they convinced publishers on both sides of the Atlantic to put the paragraphs they revered into print.
+Some compilers were so enthusiastic about what he had written, they created their tributes while Ruskin still lived.
+Others, once they knew that he had gone forever, collected their passages to honor him in absentia, their hope being that, as they read his words, unknown others would be transformed as they had been transformed.
+Their books were, in the accurate sense of that phrase, labors of love.

-In which context, thinking back to our previous post (Post 114) where Ruskin explained what it was that he had tried to accomplish when writing his books, it seemed fitting, in this offering, to present a list of these compendia.
+In which context, thinking back to our previous post (Post 114) where Ruskin explained what it was that he had been trying to accomplish when he wrote his books, it seemed fitting to present a list of these compendia.

-If anyone is interested in locating any of the books mentioned below, virtually all can be found on the web.
-For searching, I recommend addall.com, particularly that site’s “used books” option (Addall Used Books).
-Addall searches (in seconds!) all of the major used book establishments in the US and UK—e.g., Alibris, Biblio, Abebooks, the various Amazon locations, and, not infrequently, used book sites in other countries.
+If anyone is interested in locating any of the books which will be mentioned, virtually all can still be found on the web.
+For searching, I recommend addall.com, particularly that site’s “used books” option.
+Addall searches (in seconds!) all major used book establishments in the US and UK—Alibris, Biblio, Abebooks, the various Amazon locations, and, not infrequently, used book sites in other countries.
 It provides comparison prices and descriptions of any particular book’s condition.
 Almost always there is a way to contact a seller with a question before making a purchase.
 (I’ve never had to return a purchase.)

-One of the great advantages of the compendia is that you will often be inspired to find and read the original.
-Not surprisingly, some of those who read Ruskin seriously do not look with favor on these collections, thinking them both distortive of Ruskin’s context and deeper meanings, as being “quick-and-easy” ways to not read the originals.
-These criticisms are perfectly right, “selections,” however well-chosen or inspiring, are no substitute for the originals.
-However, as long as some “Ruskin in the original” is on your reading table, the pitfall can be dodged.
+One of the great advantages of the compendia is that, if they have the effect intended, they will inspire you to find and read the original from whence their selections come.
+Perhaps not surprisingly, some who read Ruskin seriously do not look favorably on such collections, thinking them distortive of Ruskin’s context and deeper meanings, as “quick-and-easy” ways to not read the originals.
+These criticisms are perfectly accurate, “selections,” however well-chosen or inspiring, are no substitute for the originals.
+However, as long as some “Ruskin in the original” is on your reading table, this pitfall can be dodged.

-Another, not insignificant, reward of the compendia has not been mentioned.
-While you are reading something of Ruskin’s in the origianal—say, Unto this Last–you can be reading at the same time in a compendium what he had to say about the greatness that is Gothic architecture, or his description of the glories of a Turner painting, or of his wonderment as he watches a violet open in spring.
-All such being reminders of what John Rosenberg calls in the title of his own marvelous compendium, “the genius of John Ruskin.”
+Another, not insignificant, reward of the compendia is an effect we might call “serendipitous convergence.”
+While you are reading something of Ruskin’s in the original—say, Unto this Last–you might be reading in a compendium what he had to say about the greatness which is Gothic architecture, or his description of the glories of a Turner painting, or a description of his wonderment as he watches a violet opening in springtime, such juxtaposition being an instance par excellance of what John Rosenberg labels, in the title of his own marvelous compendium, “the genius of John Ruskin.”

-What’s below is a list of the compendia of which I am aware.
-There are, as you will see, quite a few, that fact alone testimony to the powerful and salubrious effect our subject’s writings had on those who, after reading the majority of his works (no simple task that!), determined to devote considerably more of their life’s energies to collecting what they saw as his best passages for presentation to a wider audience.
-This was no unimportant contribution to keeping Ruskin “alive” for a wider audience because not until 1912 was there a complete edition of his works available and that version, The Library Edition of the Works of John Ruskin, was both limited in number and very expensive.
-In other words, the only way before 1912 to get a sense of what Ruskin thought and wrote “overall” was either to make a concerted effort to collect all his works (a difficult task as many went in and out of print), or by reading the selections included in the compendia.
+As noted, what follows is a listing of the compendia of which I am aware.
+There are, as you shall see, more than a few, that fact alone being testimony to the powerful and salubrious effect our subject’s writings had on those who, once they had perused the majority of his works (no simple task that!), determined to devote considerably more of their life’s energies to collecting what they saw as his best passages for presentation to wider audiences.
+Such tributes were no unimportant contribution to keeping Ruskin and his work “alive” after his passing, because it was not until 1912 that a complete edition of his works was available and that fine version, The Library Edition of the Works of John Ruskin, had the disadvantages of being both limited in number and very expensive.
+In other words, the only way prior to 1912 to get a sense of what Ruskin had thought and written “overall” was either to make a concerted effort to collect and read all his works (a difficult task as many were regularly going in and out of print), or by reading the selections included in the compendia.

-The reverence for Ruskin’s words began almost immediately after he started publishing in the early 1840s.
-The first compendium, Mrs. L. C. Tuthill’s, True and Beautiful, appeared in 1854.
-Other collections appeared at intervals during the decades which followed.
-After his death in 1900, as will be apparent as one scans publication dates, many new collections made their appearance.
+Reverence for the profundity contained in Ruskin’s words began almost immediately after he began publishing in the early 1840s.
+The first compendium, Mrs. L. C. Tuthill’s, True and Beautiful, appeared in 1854, the year when Ruskin turned 35 .
+Other collections appeared at intervals during the decades that followed.
+After his death in 1900, as will be apparent as one scans publication dates, many new collections made their appearance.§

-In some cases, following a given entry, I have indented a paragraph that provides some remarks about that collection, my intent being to explain why, at least to me, it has been especially enjoyable, useful, or both.
-The majority of the editions, however, have no such comments.
-This merely means that I haven’t gotten to them yet.
-In other words, no comment attached to a compendium should not be taken as indicating a negative assessment of the collection.
+In some cases, following a given entry, I have included a paragraph which offers some remarks about that collection, my intent being to explain why, at least to me, this editor’s efforts have proved especially enjoyable, useful, or both.
+The majority of the editions listed, however, have no such comments.
+This merely means that I haven’t read them yet.
+In other words, if no comment attaches to a compendium, that fact should not be taken as suggesting a negative assessment of the collection.

-Some entries begin with an asterisk (*).
+Some entries, it will be seen, begin with an asterisk (*).
 These have publication data missing.
-If anyone can supply this information, I’d be delighted!
-Send me an email at firstname.lastname@example.org,
+If anyone can supply such information, I’d be delighted!
+Send an email to jimspates43@gmailcom.

-Lastly, regarding the list, my heartfelt thanks go to Ray Haslam, one of the great collectors of Ruskin’s works.
-A number of the editions below, previously unknown to me, are on his shelves.
+Lastly, regarding the list, heartfelt thanks must go out to Ray Haslam, one of the great collectors of Ruskin’s works.
+A number of the editions below, previously unknown to me, rest on his shelves.